 Dr. Short grew up in Odessa, Missouri, about one hour east of Kansas City.
 He was fortunate to have grown up in a teaching family.
 His father was a high school science teacher, and his mother was an elementary special education teacher.
 He decided to become an educator because of them.

-My mom is one of the greatest teachers I have ever known, and I'm not the only one who feels that way.
+His mom is one of the greatest teachers he have ever known, and he is definitely not the only one who feels that way.
 She was named Missouri Special Educator of the Year in 2000, but unfortunately had to retire in 2004 due to Multiple Sclerosis.
-There was a year where she was in the hospital nearly more than she was at school.
+There was a year where she was in the hospital nearly more than she was at school!
 She ultimately had to choose between teaching and living; in her mind, she wasn't living unless she was teaching.

 After talking the situation over with her husband, who was close to retirement, Dr. Short's mother decided to retire as well.
 When Dr. Short thought about how many students were going miss out on the educational experiences his parents had provided, he knew someone had to do something.
 He decided to be that someone.
 Dr. Short put aside other career aspirations and elected to carry the torch of education in his parents' stead, reaching out and personalizing education in the ways his parents always had.
-Luckily for me, I loved teaching so much that I couldn't imagine doing anything else!
+Luckily for him, he loved teaching so much that he couldn't imagine doing anything else!